 The translucent Ace Pro (pictured middle) is the company's most affordable case.
 It lists for $35.

 Case-Mate makes a variety of color cases, some of which have glittery, snowglobe effects (my favorite is the new Waterfall Confetti case pictured on the right).
 Despite their fun, eye-catching designs, they're also well built and will protect your device.
 Prices range from $30 to $40.

 Silk brings its line of affordable, simple, slim cases and wallet cases to the iPhone 11 under the new brand name of Smartish.
 The Smartish Walletslayer case is one of the best iPhone 11 cases for those on a budget.
 It sells for $15 and holds three credit cards plus cash.

 Razer, which makes laptops and gaming accessories (among other products), brings its line of "gaming" cases to the iPhone 11, and they're pretty nice.
 The cases have something called Thermaphene-Based Heat Dissipation that "redirects trapped heat through a thermally conductive lining adjacent to vented airflow channels to significantly improve cooling compared to traditional cases."
 It's a bit of an extra protection gimmick, but it seems to help a little when you're playing graphically intensive games for long periods.
-The cases start around $20 and come in Pro and Slim versions.
-I preferred the more protective Pro, which is currently on sale for $20.
+The cases come in Pro and Slim versions.

 Tech21's Evo Wallet is a well-designed folio case that features a screen protector cover with a magnetic latch and a slot on the inside for storing a couple of credit cards and a little bit of cash.
 It also converts into a stand for watching videos and is drop-tested to 12 feet (3.6 meters), so it's pretty tough.
 It's $49 on Amazon, though it's currently only available for the 11 Pro.